OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Yes.
-We may use information like the preferences you have expressed and interests you have demonstrated on our websites, in our stores and through use of our products and services, to provide you with marketing information and advertisements for AT&T products and services.
+We may use information like the preferences you have expressed and interests you have demonstrated on our websites, in our stores and through use of our products and services, to provide you with marketing information and advertisements for our products and services.
 Those ads may be delivered on our websites and mobile applications.
 This is called "first party" advertising.
 It is part of our service relationship and you are not able to opt-out from this type of advertising.

     ' + '

-    We or our advertising partners may also use anonymous information gathered through cookies and similar technologies, as well as other anonymous and aggregate information that either of us may have to help us tailor the ads you see on non-AT&T sites.
+    We or our advertising partners may use anonymous information gathered through cookies and similar technologies, as well as other anonymous and aggregate information that either of us may have to help us tailor the ads you see on non-AT&T sites.
 For example, if you see an ad from us on a non-AT&T sports-related website, you may later receive an ad for sporting equipment delivered by us on a different website.
-This is called "online behavioral advertising," which is a type of Relevant Advertising.
+This is called Online Behavioral Advertising, which is a type of Relevant Advertising.

 ' + '2.
 Do you use my information for other types of Relevant Advertising?

     ' + '

     Yes.
-We may also use information we get through your use of our products and services, from our advertising partners, and information like your age and gender to deliver Relevant Advertising that is not online behavioral advertising.
-We combine your anonymous information with that of other users into aggregate "audience segments."
+We may also use information we get through your use of our products and services, from our advertising partners, and information like your age and gender to deliver Relevant Advertising that is not Online Behavioral Advertising.
+We combine your anonymous information with that of other users into aggregate "audience segments".
 These segments are based on particular interests and/or factual characteristics that everyone in that audience segment is likely to share.
 We might use that information to send you advertisements that are relevant to those interests or characteristics.

     ' + '

-    We are careful to create Relevant Advertising with aggregate audience segments that are large enough that you can't be identified individually.
+    We are careful to only use non-personally identifiable information to create Relevant Advertising with aggregate audience segments that are large enough that you can't be identified individually.

 ' + '3.
 Do you use the location of my device for advertising purposes?

     ' + '

     Yes.
-AT&T uses information about the locations you visit in order to create combined wireless location interest characteristics that can be used to provide Relevant Advertising to you and others like you.
+We use information about the locations you visit in order to create combined wireless location interest characteristics that can be used to provide Relevant Advertising to you and others like you.

     ' + '

-    Location characteristics are types of locations - like "movie theaters."
+    Location characteristics are types of locations - like "movie theaters".
 People who live in a particular geographic area (a city, ZIP-code or ZIP+ 4 code, for example) might appear to have a high interest in movies, thanks to collective information that shows wireless devices from that area are often located in the vicinity of movie theaters.
 We might create a "movies characteristic" for that area, and deliver movie ads to the people who live there.

     ' + '